 On February 7, 2012, we and our wholly-owned Swiss subsidiary, Alexion Pharma International Sàrl, entered into a Credit Agreement (Credit Agreement) with the lenders party thereto, Bank of America, N.A., as administrative agent, Merrill Lynch, Pierce, Fenner & Smith Incorporated and J.P.
 Morgan Securities LLC, as joint lead arrangers and joint book managers, JPMorgan Chase Bank, N.A., as syndication agent and RBS Citizens, National Association and Suntrust Bank as co-documentation agents.
 The Credit Agreement provides for a \$240,000 senior secured term loan facility and a \$200,000 senior secured revolving credit facility, which includes up to a \$60,000 sublimit for letters of credit and a \$10,000 sublimit for swingline loans.
 Alexion used the facilities to pay a portion of the consideration for the acquisition of Enobia.
 The facilities can also be used for working capital requirements, acquisitions and other general corporate purposes.
-At the same time, we terminated the Prior Credit Agreement.
+At the same time, we terminated our Second Amended and Restated Credit Agreement, dated March 7, 2011.